Frequently Asked Questions

 What applications do I need to complete to apply for financial aid?

-Can you make too much money to qualify for financial aid?
+Can your income be too great to qualify for financial aid?

 Although some students may not qualify for need-based aid in the form of grants, most students qualify to receive non-need based federal loans.